Impact of the COVID-19 pandemic on basketball

-The COVID-19 pandemic has caused disruption to basketball across the world, mirroring its impact across all sports.
-Across the world and to varying degrees, events and competitions have been cancelled or postponed with limited or no spectators, and other restrictions in 2020 and 2021.
+The COVID-19 pandemic caused disruption to basketball around the world, mirroring its impact across all sports.
+Around the world and to varying degrees, events and competitions were cancelled or postponed with limited or no spectators, and other restrictions in 2020 and 2021.
 The National Basketball Association (NBA) suspended its 2019–20 season due to one player testing positive from COVID-19, and began to resume the season later in 2020.